feifei325/Roo-Code/README.md

 ---

-**Enjoy Roo Code!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
-If you have questions or feature ideas, drop by our [Reddit community](https://www.reddit.com/r/RooCode/) or [Discord](https://discord.gg/roocode).
+**Enjoy Roo Code!** Whether you prefer guided assistance or full autonomy, we're excited to see what you'll create with it.
+Have questions or feature ideas?
+Join our friendly [Reddit community](https://www.reddit.com/r/RooCode/) or [Discord server](https://discord.gg/roocode) to connect with other users and our team.
 Happy coding!